AntaresSimulatorTeam/antares-doc/docs/reference/hydro.md

 <span class="param-badge badge-matrix">matrix</span>
 The average daily pattern of inflows within each month.
 Each day is given a relative "weight" in the month.
-If all days are given the same weight, daily energy time-series will be obtained by dividing the monthly energy in equal days.
+If all days are given the same weight, daily energy time series will be obtained by dividing the monthly energy in equal days.
 If not, the ratio between two daily energies will be equal to that of the daily weights in the pattern array.